-It’s all about presets with this pedal and the VE-20 has loads of great, genre-specific, factory presets available right out of the box that you can start with, but you can also create your own.
-The harmonizer works within a specific key and you can adjust the volumes of each of these voices within the menu.
+It’s all about presets with this pedal, and the VE-20 has loads of great, genre-specific, factory presets available right out of the box that you can start with, but you can also create your own.
+The harmonizer works within a specific key, and you can adjust the volumes of each voice within the menu.

-The delay is a great, digital Boss delay that keeps your vocal clarity with all the repeats and has up to four seconds of delay time.
+The delay is a significant digital Boss delay that keeps your vocal clarity with all the repeats and has up to four seconds of delay time.
 The effects range from subtle to experimental.
-Combining these effects with the looper allows for a lot of great songwriting tools.
+Combining these effects with the looper allows for many great songwriting tools.

 The one drawback is that if you want to loop instruments, you have to use your vocal mic to do so.